CcydtN/CTF_Writeups/TCP1P/zipzipzip/README.md

 level: simple

 ## 1. Analysis
-Try unzip the file for few times using the string in `password.txt` It easy to figure out it's a recursive zip file with descending number.
+Try to unzip the file for few times using the string in `password.txt` It easy to figure out it's a recursive zip file with descending number.
 To solve the problem, we need to write a program to automate it.